chirpstack/chirpstack-docs/src/getting-started/docker.md

 ## Configuration

-ChirpStack configuration can be found in the `configuration/chirpstack` directory.
-It contains the global `chirpstack.toml` configuration, as well the configuration for all regions.
-The example configuration works out of the box.
+Please refer to the [README.md](https://github.com/chirpstack/chirpstack-docker) for configuration instructions.
+By default the EU868 region is configured but this can be changed to any supported region.

 ## Start

-You can execute the following command to start ChirpStack and its dependencies:
+Execute the following command to start ChirpStack and its dependencies:

 ```bash
 docker-compose up